pshdev0/dexode/README.md

 # Support Dexode

-* Please contribute to the Dexode gitcoin.co page here.
+* Please contribute to the Dexode gitcoin.co page (will provide link soon)
 * You can also send support directly to 0x6556b412c9E8b473E4F26b9F7cC0215e02ABcE4A via BNB Chain, Ethereum, Oasis Emerald, Polygon, Avalanche, Fantom, Moonriver, Heco, Cronos, or Fuse.

 Thank you.